You’re not imagining it.

 In the same way that behavioral psychologists like Daniel Kahneman and Dan Ariely have sought to understand the hidden factors and biases that cause people make mistakes at the bank or the grocery store, economist Corinne Low investigates how the most significant decisions in women’s lives are shaped by overlooked internal and external factors.
 The result is a book that offers readers a guide to getting the best deal for their lives and careers in a world full of constraints.
 It is also a call to action for firms, policymakers, and anyone else with an iota of power to get to work on the tough job of changing these constraints instead of the easier one we seem to default to: criticizing women.

-“Having It All shows us in painfully clear detail that women cannot bend anymore without breaking.
+Having It All shows us in painfully clear detail that women cannot bend anymore without breaking.
 Dr Low brilliantly illustrates that we must confront outdated social structures harming women, and she offers us an evidence-based roadmap for moving forward.
 This is a groundbreaking book that will have an impact on the life of the reader and the society that surrounds them.”

-— Eve Rodsky, Author, Fair Play
+— Eve Rodsky, New York Times bestselling author of Fair Play